Explore the Teen Challenge Program

 The History and Prevalence of Sedative Addiction

 Historically, bromides served as precursors to modern sedative medications.
 These substances, however, were discontinued due to the accumulation of toxic compounds in the body.
 Consequently, barbiturates became the preferred sedative in the early 20th century, despite their association with dependence, tolerance, and lethal overdoses.

-Today, hypnotics are one of the most frequently prescribed drugs in the country and, while many experts will point out that they are significantly less dangerous than barbiturates and bromides, they are not without risk for dependency.
+Today, hypnotics are among the most frequently prescribed medications in the United States.
+While they are considered less dangerous than barbiturates and bromides, they are not without the risk of dependency.